 The AP is an influential news source.
-Since most local outlets around the country can’t send reporters to the border, they end up relying on stories from the AP to deliver the news to their readers.
+Because most local outlets around the country can’t send reporters to the border, they end up relying on stories from the AP to deliver the news to their readers.
 In addition, the wire service studiously aims for impartiality in language and reporting, and outlets around the world often adopt the AP’s guidance on language and usage.
 For the AP to deem the enclosures “cages” means that language will spread.

 Breitbart, the faithful servant of the Trump White House’s messaging line, is well aware of this.
 On Sunday, editor Joel B. Pollak wrote a post devoted to criticizing the AP’s word choice.
 “The AP’s choice of words is only the latest in what appears to be a series of politically-charged word choices by the wire service,” he said, and contrasted the AP dispatch with a story in the Los Angeles Times that described “chain-link fenced holding areas.”
 Of course, these descriptions are not mutually exclusive, and the Times’ description defines a cage.
 Yet Pollak insisted that the correct terminology is “chain-link partition.”